Universal-Connect-Project/ucw-app/README.md

 ## Publish to Docker

-__Publishing to DockerHub is automatic, and will happen when code is merged to `main`.__
+__Publishing to Docker Hub is automatic, and will happen when code is merged to `main`.__

 __IMPORTANT__: Prior to merging your PR to main, make sure the versions of `ui` and `ucw-app` are up-to-date.
 The `version` property in their respective `package.json` files should be up-to-date.
 This is where the versions for the docker images is pulled from.

 ### Publishing manually
-It is strongly discouraged to publish to DockerHub manually, however, if you need to publish manually, you can do so with the following steps.
+It is strongly discouraged to publish to Docker Hub manually, however, if you need to publish manually, you can do so with the following steps.

+From the root of the project:

+Login to docker hub:

+    docker login

+_NOTE: You must be a member of the UCP organization._

-First run `docker compose up --pull never`, to build the new images.
+Then run the following, which will build the new images:

+    docker compose up --pull never

-Then run
+Then run:

-    docker push universalconnectfoundation/ucw-app:v<version>
-and then

-    docker push universalconnectfoundation/ucw-ui:v<version>
+    docker compose push

-`<version>` must mach the respective version listed in the `docker-compose.yaml` file.
+`<version>` must mach the respective versions in `./.env`, `DOCKER_IMAGE_{UI|SERVER}`.
+These env variables are used in the `./docker-compose.yml` file when building the images.

-_NOTE: You must be logged in to DockerHub, and be a member of the UCP organization._

 ## Architecture decision records
 We use [architecture decision records](https://adr.github.io/) to make, document, and enforce our decisions.
 They live in the [architectureDecisionRecords](https://github.com/Universal-Connect-Project/ucw-app/tree/main/architectureDecisionRecords) folder.